gwaredd/YamlDataAsset/README.md

 ### Compound Keys

-A `TMap`'s with a compound key type (i.e. using a struct as a key) is not supported.
+A `TMap` with a compound key type (a struct as a key, e.g. `TMap<FMyCustomKey,FString>`) is not supported.
 Whilst this is allowed in Unreal, JSON (and therefore YAML) only allow value types in the file format (this is a JavaScript limitation).